brightdigit/SundialKit/README.md

 Swift Package Manager is Apple's decentralized dependency manager to integrate libraries to your Swift projects.
 It is now fully integrated with Xcode 11.

-To integrate **MistKit** into your project using SPM, specify it in your Package.swift file:
+To integrate **SundialKit** into your project using SPM, specify it in your Package.swift file:

 ```swift
 let package = Package(